junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### draft notes

+"yep, that's official now, he's a god too"

-Dean: "Does everyone has a God complex?" after Metatron also upgrade
+Dean: "Does everyone have a God complex in this room?" after Metatron also upgrade

+Donatello: "Don't count me in"

-> Metatron arrives, wipes the angel proof sigils, surprises Crowley, steals angel tablet from Crowley, touches the angel tablet and becomes aggressive and arrogant.
+> Metatron becomes aggressive and arrogant.
 Crowley is pissed, shift attention to him
 >
 > Both Metatron/Crowley has a tablet now, think they can kill/overpower/overthrow the other side completely
 >
-> (like S04E09, "when Godzilla and Mothra on your ass, best to get out of their way and let them fight")

 > So Crowley and Metatron fight, both tablets crush together and get destroyed, Crowley killed Metatron, almost get himself killed too.
 >
 > Dean risks his life getting the exploded grace from Metatron before he gets torched, feeding Cas's grace back, so Cas is angel again.
 And Cas uses his wings to protect Dean.
 [VISUAL HERE]